 Stir in broth, water, rice, bay leaf and thyme.
 Bring to a boil, then reduce heat to medium-low, cover and simmer for 10 minutes or until rice is cooked.

 Stir in chicken and peas.
 Simmer, uncovered, for 5 minutes until heated through.
 Remove bay leaf and season with salt and pepper to taste.

 For the chicken in this recipe, you can use rotisserie or any leftover cooked chicken.
-If you don't have any on hand, you can cook and dice two small chicken breasts, which would yield about two cups of meat.
+Alternatively, you can cook and dice two small chicken breasts, which would yield about two cups of meat.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.

 Interested in starting your own blog?
 Check out my step-by-step guide for setting up your blog today!